Robinyo/ionic-angular-schematics/README.md

 npm install @ionic-angular/schematics --save-dev
 ```

-To define a default collection add the following to your project's `.angular-cli.json`:
+The set @ionic-angular/schematics as the default collection update your project's `.angular-cli.json`:

 ```json
 "defaults": {